omidraha/mystack/src/kubernetes/tips.rst

 StorageClass PersistentVolume PersistentVolumeClaim
 ****************************************************

+A persistent volume (PV) is a piece of storage in the Kubernetes cluster, while a persistent volume claim (PVC) is a request for storage.

 PersistentVolumeClaim (PVC):

 represents a request for a volume.
 Pods that need to persist data reference a PersistentVolumeClaim,